Colouring simplicial complexes via the Lechuga-Murillo's model: Introduction

 \section{Introduction}

-The first to relate graph theory and rational homotopy theory were L.\ Lechuga and A.\ Murillo in a celebrated paper \cite{lechugamurillo}.
-They showed that the (vertex) $k$-colourability of a non-oriented, simple, connected, finite graph $G = (V, E)$ can be codified through the ellipticity of a pure Sullivan algebra derived from it.
-This interplay between graph theory and rational homotopy theory has been proven fruitful: recently, C.\ Costoya and A.\ Viruel were able to use this interaction to solve a question of realisability of groups \cite{CV2, CV3}.

-This relation between graph theory and rational homotopy theory was not the only interesting connection between widely different theories that the authors were able to obtain in \cite{lechugamurillo}.
-They were also able to provide a link between rational homotopy theory and algorithmic complexity by proving that the problem of graph colourability can be reduced in polynomial time to the problem of determining whether a certain Sullivan algebra is elliptic or not.
-Hence, since the former is a \emph{NP}-complete problem, the latter is a \emph{NP}-hard problem.
-In \cite{lechugamurillo2} they go further by reducing the problem of colouring a graph to deciding whether a certain cohomology class of a Sullivan algebra vanishes.
-As a consequence, they show that determining whether certain cohomology classes of a Sullivan algebra vanish or not is also a \emph{NP}-hard problem.
+Graph Theory and Rational Homotopy Theory were first related by L.\ Lechuga and A.\ Murillo in a celebrated paper \cite{LecMur00} (see also \cite{LecMur01}) where they show that a non-oriented, simple, connected, finite graph can be $k$-coloured, $k\ge 2$, if and only if a certain Sullivan algebra associated to the graph is not elliptic.
+They also provide a link between Rational Homotopy Theory and algorithmic complexity by proving that the problem of graph colourability can be reduced in polynomial time to the problem of determining the ellipticity of a certain Sullivan algebra.
+Hence, since the former is an \emph{NP}-complete problem, the latter is an \emph{NP}-hard problem.